jo-rooke/FE-travel-tracker/README.md

 <a rel="Link to the RightTrack site" href="https://jr-travel-tracker.netlify.app/">Check out the live site</a>

 Going on a well-deserved post lockdown holiday?
 Packing it all in to go on that once-in-a-lifetime travelling spree?
 Or just making a journey you want to let your loved ones know about?
 Use RightTrack to plan out, share, and alert your friends and family to progress on your trip.
-It can be chaotic to have to text everyone you know every time you have an update, but we allow you to send automated emails at the click of a button with all the itinerary detail of the stop youve reached
+It can be chaotic to have to text everyone you know every time you have an update, but we allow you to send automated emails at the click of a button with all the itinerary detail of the stop you've reached.
+> Use us to stick on the right track.

 ## Features
 ### Your Profile